 Home Network Security

 It is easier for cybercriminals to steal your company data when your employees are working from home.
 Remind your staff to use complex WiFi passwords, and they should only connect to your corporate network through a Virtual Private Network (VPN) connection.
 A VPN ensures that your company’s electronic data security protocols are always used when employees are working from home.
 To prevent your network from being infected with malware, remind your employees to never click on links or download email attachments from unverified senders.

-CI Information Management provides full-service records and information management in the Tri-Cities, the Yakima Valley, Walla Walla, Hermiston, OR, Moses Lake, Wenatchee, and nearly everywhere in between.
+CI Information Management provides NAID AAA Certified shredding and destruction services to residents and businesses in the Tri-Cities, the Yakima Valley, Walla Walla, Hermiston, OR, Moses Lake, Wenatchee, and nearly everywhere in between.